orvi-tmp/learning-c-with-pebble/chapter06.md

 the compiler would complain of an error with parameter data types, because the string "two" cannot be cast to a double data type.

 The parameter list also has an *sequence order*.
 Parameters are matched left to right with the parameters specified for the function.
-This means that our call to `strftime` above *must* have parameters in the order given: string, integer, string, time type.
+This means that our call to `strftime` above *must* have parameters in the order given: string, integer, string, integer.
 This is the order that the function expects and any other order will cause an error -- either from the compiler or at run time.

 >**Compile Time or Run Time**
 >